Multiple sclerosis, work and occupational therapy

 Individual and group counselling helps you cope with issues related to returning to work, including:

 - Factors affecting motivation and benefits of working

 How do I determine if my new workplace is safe?

-A counsellor can observe you at work while performing specific job duties to determine if you can safely perform a job.
-The counsellor may then recommend modifying job duties or the work site to improve safety.
+An occupational therapist can observe you at work while performing specific job duties to determine if you can safely perform a job.
+They may then recommend modifying job duties or the work site to improve safety.

-Occupational therapy generally provides assessment, treatment and recommendations in the following areas:
+Occupational therapy at work generally provides assessment, help and recommendations in several areas, including:

 - Arm and hand therapy